A close friend used to have problems dealing with her emotions.

 Of course, none of it worked.
 But I decided to take an objective look at my situation and recognize the psychological pattern I’ve built up over the years.
 More importantly, I decided to use that same way of thinking to reverse the effects.

 So I tried a new approach – whenever I was in a situation where I didn’t need to be in the dark, I still decided to do it.
 When I was going down the staircase of my building, I didn’t turn on the light.
 If I could go under the street lights when walking home, I stayed in the dark part of the alley.
-When I was home alone I would stand at the edge of the darkness, staring into it, with light surrounding me from three other directions.
+When I was home alone I would stand at the edge of the darkness, staring at it, with light surrounding me from three other directions.
 Next time, I took one step forward into the dark.
 Time after that, two steps.
 Before I knew it, I was in the middle of a dark room, surrounded by nothing but complete darkness, and I was surprisingly okay with it.

 I used knowledge of how my mind makes associations and combined it with a self-applied form of exposure therapy, a popular way for treating anxiety disorders, which consists of gradually exposing yourself to the object of your fear.